 My mom used to make me do this in dressing rooms, but I’ve learned that not all women try this with their jeans before pulling off the tags.
 Sit in them.
 Bend down in them.
 Squat.
 I plan to wear jeans to chase kids around, run errands, and basically do anything.
 If I’m not comfortable sitting in them, squatting in them, or am annoyed that they fall off my hips way too far when bending over, I will not want to wear them and they’ll sit in my closet.
 You need to be comfortable in your jeans and not feel like they’re restricting your movement in any way or else they’re not worth your money.
 All of my jeans have so much stretch to them, but they aren’t jeggings.
 They’re thick, hold in my extra jiggle, maintain their shape, are comfortable enough to do a lot of movement in–and stay on my hips while doing so.
 There are millions of jeans out there, and though it’s a pain to find great ones, it’s worth it!

 If you have problems with jeans revealing your rear when you sit or bend over, try a pair with a higher rise, especially a higher back rise.

 We’ve already said saggy jeans are frustrating.
 I’ve experienced sagging with jeans at all price ranges, from cheaper brands to expensive $100+ designer jeans.
 I’ve also experienced amazing jeans that retain shape over multiple wears with jeans across all price ranges.
 While some brands tend to retain shape better than others, every pair of jeans is always different, even within the same brand.

-To test this, I wear my jeans around the house with the tags on for a bit to see if they’ll stretch.
+To test sagginess, I wear my jeans around the house with the tags on for a bit to see if they’ll stretch.
 If they do get saggy yet everything else about them is great, I would exchange them for one size down and see if that works better.
-(And note the reason for exchange is because you wore them and did not like how they stretched so the store knows they were worn.)
+(Or better yet, I actually always order multiple sizes and return the ones that don’t work and therefore don’t have to go back and forth with exchanges.)